 - roofs and high-level masonry, eg pointing and the replacement of defective water-shedding stones such as copings, mouldings and string courses - comprehensive overhaul/repair of rainwater disposal systems, both above and below ground, including increasing numbers or sizes of gutters or outlets to improve a building's long-term sustainability and resilience to the effects of climate change - walls - external windows and doors - external features such as urns, balconies, etc - internal structures, features and fixtures.
-The repair and conservation of internal fixtures can be considered provided they really are fixed or integrated with the building structure (rather than an easily removed piece of furniture)
+The repair and conservation of internal fixtures can be considered provided they really are fixed or integrated with the building structure (rather than an easily removed piece of furniture) - provision of permanent access to carry out maintenance and inspection where this will make future maintenance works more practicable

-Upgrading building services - upgrades to building services identified as urgently needed to be carried out (within one to two years) in a report by a suitably qualified professional.
+Upgrading building services - upgrades to building services identified as urgently required (within one to two years) in a report by a suitably qualified professional.